How to Chart for Clinical Quality Measures in PCC EHR

 (More Details)

-1. Add two medical procedure orders in PCC EHR, for nutrition and physical activity counseling.
+1. Add two screening orders in PCC EHR, for nutrition and physical activity counseling.

 2. Add the specified SNOMED procedure codes to those orders.